MicrosoftDocs/dynamics365smb-docs/business-central/across-teams-overview.md

 The [!INCLUDE [prod_short](includes/prod_short.md)] app for Teams offers the following features.

-### Search for and share customers, vendors or other contacts
+### Search for and share customers, vendors, or other contacts

 Look up contacts in [!INCLUDE [prod_short](includes/prod_short.md)] directly from Teams, and share the details in a conversation.
 From there, participants have access to even more details about the contact.